 Considered one of the most famous and iconic cities in the world, New York is as bright, bold and beautiful as you’d expect.
 Boasting an unrivalled skyline, this slick and sophisticated metropolis gleams from corner to corner.
 Amid a showcase of glossy skyscrapers, you’ll be mesmerised by New York holidays any time of the year.

 Scattered across five very different boroughs, the city of New York shines with international culture, offering new experiences across every street.
-Whether you want to head off on a museum trail, tread the arty path of galleries, take in some American sports at the arenas, or shop, drink and dine until your heart’s content – when on holidays to New York the possibilities are endless.
-In addition, you can also use New York as a base to explore other American cities such as Boston and Washington.
+Whether you want to head off on a museum trail, tread the arty path of galleries, take in some American sports at the arenas, or shop, drink and dine to your heart’s content – when on holiday in New York the possibilities are endless.

 Famously known as the City that Never Sleeps, good old New York, New York is the perfect destination for an exciting city break, as well as the subject of many artists, photographers, musicians and films.
-Home of the Statue of Liberty and the vibrant Times Square, this city is certainly not short on landmarks and impressive attractions.
+Home of the Statue of Liberty and, the Yankee's stadium, and in Manhattan Broadway and the vibrant Times Square, this city is certainly not short on landmarks and impressive attractions.

 You can escape the city centre and rub shoulders with the rich and famous at the beach resorts of Long Island, or enjoy the fray of Midtown.
 The Big Apple is also a great place for exploring the surrounding area; take a day trip to Niagara Falls or explore the wilderness of Adirondack Park.

 Tryp Times Square South

 New York, New York

 - Currency: United States Dollar